 The cyclicality of General Fund revenues has contributed to fluctuations in reserve levels, as highlighted in the discussion about State General Fund Reserves.
 Trends in primary General Fund revenues, which comprise sales taxes, income taxes, revenues derived from mineral extraction activities, and investment earnings - including contributions from State permanent funds - are evaluated by the rating agencies as they consider fundamental issues of fiscal stability and trends.
-These revenue trends are illustrated in the next graph.
+These revenue trends are illustrated in the graph below.

 The normal fluctuation in the General Fund revenues reflecting economic cycles mirror those of peer states with a mix of income and gross receipts taxes.
 The State's revenue mix reflects these revenues, along with taxes and royalties derived from mineral extraction industries.
 The extraction industry revenues give the State the posture of being a seller of oil and natural gas, and therefore reflect both volatility in price and production levels over time.
 Both Moody's and S&P have focused on the historical volatility in General Fund revenues created by the State's mineral taxes and revenues as a negative credit attribute, though for many years natural resource revenues were seen as a counter-cyclical hedge against volatility in other revenues sensitive to broader economic activity.
-As the graph below illustrates, while there had been volatility within individual revenue categories in recent years, the aggregate revenue trends remained positive until the downturn in energy prices in 2016, followed by a recovery in revenues the subsequent two years.
-The dramatic volatility of global oil prices is evident in the dip in aggregate revenues in 2020.
+As the graph below illustrates, while there had been volatility within individual revenue categories in recent years, the aggregate revenue trends have remained flat to positive since 2017.